President of the Comanchero motorcycle club on trial, Crown says group were enjoying luxury with a problem of how to hide crimes

-The president of the NZ chapter of the Comanchero Motorcycle Club, a media personality and three others are on trial denying a slew of serious offending that includes money laundering.
+The president of the NZ chapter of the Comancheros Motorcycle Club, a media personality and three others are on trial denying a slew of serious offending that includes money laundering.

 Gang head Pasilika Naufahu and others were arrested last year in a high-profile police raid that followed a covert investigation dubbed Operation Nova.